 Writing well is not easy.
-Or, to put that the opposite way and use the words of Ernest Hemingway, “Easy writing makes hard reading.”
+Or, as Ernest Hemingway put it, “Easy writing makes hard reading.”

 As a writer, you want to do the difficult work so your reader doesn’t have to.
 And if it’s true that all types of writing are difficult, it’s also true that each type of writing presents its own challenges.
 That’s definitely the case when it comes to writing instructional or training materials.
 So, we’ve created a list of tips and resources for you.